1. Home

 DIY conveyancing

 You might be surprised to learn that anyone can act as a conveyancer.
-Legally, nothing prevents homebuyers carrying out the legal process themselves.
+Legally, nothing prevents homebuyers carrying out the legal process themselves although no mortgage lender will allow this so you would need to be a cash buyer.

-The DIY conveyancing route isn’t one we would recommend – the process is complicated and the risk of getting something wrong is incredibly high.
-Missing certain elements in a contract, or following up on a property search could mean issues with the property, or your rights as an owner, are missed.
+DIY conveyancing is not a route we would recommend. the process is complicated and the risk of getting something wrong is incredibly high.
+Missing certain elements in a contract or following up on a property search could mean issues with the property.
+Your rights as an owner could potentially be missed too.

 What does a conveyancing solicitor do?

-Your conveyancing solicitor will carry out different tasks depending on whether you’re buying, selling or both.
+Your conveyancing solicitor will carry out different tasks depending on whether you buy a house, sell one, or both.

-It makes sense to use the same conveyancing solicitor for both buying and selling, so they can help co-ordinate the timeline of your move.
+It makes sense to use the same conveyancing solicitor for both buying and selling.
+This way, they can help co-ordinate the timeline of your move.

 The initial stages

 The ball starts rolling once you have agreed a purchase price and the buyer’s offer has been accepted.
-Remember that accepting an offer isn’t in itself legally binding for either party until contracts are exchanged, and that overall the conveyancing process often takes 8-12 weeks.
+Remember that accepting an offer isn’t legally binding for either party until contracts are exchanged.
+Overall, the conveyancing process often takes 8-12 weeks.

 As a seller